 The word “Lebkuchen” translates to “ginger cake” in English, while “gingerbread” itself comes from the Old English word “gingiferh,” which means “confection of ginger.”
 So you can see that they are completely different things even though they may sound similar.

 Christmas cookies are made in many different variations and flavors throughout Germany.
 You will surely find some that suit your taste buds when visiting and enjoying an array of things to do in Leipzig and Germany.
 Here are two of the more popular types:

 - Zimtsterne: These are star-shaped cinnamon cookies and the #1 traditional German Christmas cookies.

 See Related: Best German Street Food You Need to Try

 4. Weihnachtsgans (Christmas goose)

-Hot red wine seasoned with cloves, cinnamon sticks, peel of a lemon or orange, and sugar.
-This is a very popular drink in Germany during the Holidays, served at all of the Christmas markets in all parts of Germany.
+Gluhwein, a type of mulled wine, is hot red wine seasoned with cloves, cinnamon sticks, and sugar, garnished with a peel of a lemon or orange.
+This is a very popular drink in Germany during the Holidays, served at all Christmas markets.

 Check Amazon for recipe books or pre-made gluhwein to enjoy this holiday season.

 See Related: Best German Christmas Markets to Visit in 2023